konkgg/2022_MATH_4960/README.md

 # ABOUT THE PROJECT
 A tool for looking at sets of dice

-The main goal was to find a set of 6d30 similar to the firstGoDice example from: http://www.ericharshbarger.org/dice/go_first_dice.html
+The main goal was to find a set of 6d30 similar to the goFirstDice example from: http://www.ericharshbarger.org/dice/go_first_dice.html

 <!-- SETUP -->